 To decrease the amount of data transferred over the network, you apply a retention policy.
 A retention policy helps you analyze your Office365 organizations information before placing the actual organization data into the repository.

-For example, if the retention policy is set to 3 years and you have configured a new backup job for this repository, this will work as follows:
+For example, if the retention policy is set to 3 years, this will work as follows:

 - When you start a backup job, Veeam Backup for Microsoft Office 365 will first analyze the metadata of your organization.
 In particular, it will check the last item modification date and calculate the "age" of the item.

-- The "age" is then compared with the value that is set in the Retention policy for mailbox items for repository (3 years in our example).
-If the "age" exceeds the specified interval, then such organization items will not be backed up into the repository.
+- The "age" is then compared with the value that is set in the Retention policy for backed up data drop-down list, which is 3 years in our example.

-In our example, an item is older than 3 years, so it will not be backed up.
-On the contrary; an item that was last modified at 11:55 AM on September 16, 2014, will be archived successfully.
+In our example, an item is older than 3 years, therefore, it will be skipped from processing.
+On the contrary, an item that was last modified at 11:55 AM on September 16, 2014, will be archived successfully.

-This retention policy is then applied to the backup data on a target repository according to the following steps:
+This retention policy is then applied to the backup data on a target repository according to the following: